Conductor (train crew): Victoria

 Trains in metropolitan Melbourne have been driver-only since the early 1990s.
 When the city's rail franchise was offered to the current operator, Metro Trains Melbourne, a proposal existed to reinstate guards on some peak train services, but that option was rejected in favour of hiring additional platform staff.

 Regional trains operated by V/Line have a driver and conductor.
 The conductor performs platform duties and, on locomotive-hauled services, operates the train doors and handles passenger luggage.
 Conductors are responsible for internal mail, passenger safety and assistance, including on board announcements, and perform ticket sales and inspection duties.

 South Australia

 Adelaide Metro's metropolitan rail network is configured for driver-only operation, but also operate with passenger service assistants (PSAs).
-That is safety role, but has a focus on customer service and revenue protection.
+This is a safety role, but has a focus on customer service and revenue protection.
 Normally, the train driver operates the doors, but PSAs are also able to.
 The Ghan, Great Southern, Indian Pacific and The Overland all have so-called train managers.